 Having managed workforce compliance for distributed teams, we’ve seen how defining clear working hour policies and overtime rules protects companies from penalties and keeps teams productive.

-• Indian law limits standard working hours to 48 weekly, usually spread over six days.
-Daily limits vary by state.
-Delhi and Mumbai allow 9 hours daily, Chennai permits 8 hours, and Kolkata sets an 8½-hour limit.
+Indian law limits standard working hours to 48 weekly, usually spread over six days.
+Daily working hour limits vary by state and establishment type, but are generally capped at 9 hours per day and 48 hours per week.

 Do you need help setting up compliant compensation and benefits in India?
 Our team knows how to guide global businesses through these requirements while keeping their workforce satisfied.
 Contact us!